MiSTle-Dev/C64Nano/README.md

 > [!IMPORTANT]
 > Be aware that some Freezer Card CRT might require to use the standard C64 Kernal and the standard C1541 CBM DOS.

+## EasyFlash Cartridge save (.SAV)

+Storing game progress for Cartridge images using EasyFlash is nowadays the de facto standard.
+Game progress is stored per `.CRT` game in a dedicated save file, leaving your original `.CRT` untouched.

+**Workflow:**

+1. Select a storage file (`.SAV`) via OSD **Select EZFLASH:**.
+Best practice is to rename the master `easyflash.sav` file to e.g. `easyflash_caren.sav`.
+2. Load your game via **CRT ROM:** as usual, e.g. `caren_priorart_ef.crt` or any other EasyFlash-enabled game.
+3. Perform the **in-game** save-to-CRT process, which is specific to each game.
+The game will program specific blocks of the two emulated AM29F040B flash chips to store its progress.
+4. Press **Save EZFLASH:** in the OSD.
+The core will write the updated EasyFlash image — including the modified blocks containing the game progress — back to the SD card as `xyz.SAV`.

+To **resume** a saved game: first select the `.SAV` file via **Select EZFLASH:**, then load the **`.SAV`** file (not the original `.CRT`) via the **CRT ROM:** OSD item.

+> [!IMPORTANT]
+> Be aware that some Games supporting Flash write require to use the standard C64 Kernal and the standard C1541 CBM DOS.

+Be aware that this feature works differently from MiSTer: MiSTer rewrites the CRT image in Linux userspace, whereas here the rewrite is performed by Mistle C64 core directly in the core HDL itself.

 ## BASIC Program Loader (.PRG)